tadelloro/Climate_Simulation_Classification/README.md

 #### Problem
 Numerical climate model simulations are highly complex and in some cases prone to fail or crash due to a variety of reasons.
 This project attempts to classify simulation outcomes based solely on the values of the physical parameters used in each simulation run.

+#### Business Case
+Running a complex numerical simulation is a capital heavy endeavor, each simulation run consumes large amounts of resources (e.g., time, energy, dollars, compute).
+Decreasing the number of simulations runs that are likely to fail will help reduce capital waste.

 #### Jupyter Notebooks and scripts
 * Classification.ipynb includes code for initial exploratory data analysis and classification modeling: i.e., model optimization, testing, and performance results.